Skip to content

 This article explains what to do if a therapist or evaluator resigns.

-If a therapist or evaluator resigns, it is important to notify the Operations and Related Services team as soon as possible to ensure that the caseload is reassigned in a timely manner.
+If a therapist or evaluator resigns, it is important to notify the PVS Operations team as soon as possible to ensure that the caseload is reassigned in a timely manner.
 This reduces the likelihood of the student missing services which could require compensatory minutes to be made up, or for an evaluation to become overdue and therefore out of compliance.

 When you are aware of a provide resignation, the vendor main contact should complete the Therapist/Evaluator Resignation Form.
 You will be prompted to include the following information about the provider: